pgomez-a/cub3D/README.md

   <li><b>mlx_loop:</b> loop over the given mlx pointer.</li>
   <li><b>mlx_xmp_file_to_image:</b> converts an xmp file to a new image instance.</li>
 </ul>
 These are the ones that I consider the most important.
 However, you will have to <b>RFM</b> if you want to prevent some problems in the future.
 Take in mind that, if you want to do a good project, you first have to understand the tools your are going to work with.
-And because I know that the manual is a bit quiet, I suggest you to read some of these pages to get a better idea of the things you can do with mlx.
+And because I know that the manual is a bit quiet, I suggest you to read some of these pages to get a better idea of the things you can do with mlx:
 <ul>
   <li><a href="https://harm-smits.github.io/42docs/libs/minilibx">42 Docs.</a></li>
   <li><a href="https://qst0.github.io/ft_libgfx/man_mlx.html">Mlx Manual.</a></li>